AHaliq/jlite_compiler_cs4212/planning.md

 instruction render
 	string labels
 		- when encounter string literal add to collector and get label and use it
+    - when encounter println for int, generate label for ints
+    - when encounter println for bool, generate label for bools

 	string concat
 		- use strlen(L1) for L1 ascii and L2